johnsusek/praeco/README.md

 - Instructions for configuring the API are on the [github repo](https://github.com/servercentral/elastalert-server/tree/folders).

-- Run the below docker image (note this is servercentral/elastalert) once your API config files are set up:
+- Run the below docker image (note this is servercentral/elastalert) once your API config files are set up per the above link:

 ```bash
 docker run -d -p 3030:3030 -p 3333:3333 \